Bumbimism/discount-module/README.md

 # The discount module

-The discount module is to calculate the final price of an order by applying multiple discount campaigns to items added to the shopping cart.
+The discount module is to calculate the final price of an order by applying multiple discount campaigns to items_in_cart added to the shopping cart.

-- Take the list items in a shopping cart.
+- Take the list items_in_cart in a shopping cart.
 - Take the list of discount campaigns and their parameters to apply.
 - Calculate the final price according to the rules.